Point Vernon

 Point Vernon is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census reported that in Point Vernon, 93.5% of dwellings were houses, with the remaining 6.5% being semi-detached homes, apartments, or other types.
-This is compared to Non-Metro Qld's figures of 83.9% houses and 16.1% other dwellings.
+In Point Vernon, as per the latest Census evaluation, 93.5% of dwellings were houses, with the remaining 6.5% being semi-detached, apartments, or other types.
+This differs from Non-Metro Qld's composition of 83.9% houses and 16.1% other dwellings.
 Home ownership in Point Vernon stood at 48.7%, with mortgaged dwellings at 25.5% and rented ones at 25.7%.
 The median monthly mortgage repayment was $1,300, lower than Non-Metro Qld's average of $1,430.
-The median weekly rent in Point Vernon was $340, slightly higher than Non-Metro Qld's figure of $335.
-Nationally, mortgage repayments averaged $1,863 and rents were $375 per week.
+The median weekly rent in Point Vernon was $340, compared to Non-Metro Qld's $335.
+Nationally, Point Vernon's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing